Rangers vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Rizzo enters this matchup looking to extend his two-game hit streak.
-During his last five outings he is batting .400 with two doubles, three walks and two RBI.
+- Rizzo heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .467 with two doubles, three walks and an RBI.

 Rizzo Recent Games